 • The wrong hashtag choice – Innocent on the surface, but unfortunately, it had an entirely different meaning.

-Awareness makes even mistakes more digestible.
+Humor makes even mistakes more digestible.
 Consumers love brands that can laugh at themselves.

 So, the next time your marketing campaign doesn’t go as planned, remember: every failure is just comedic material.

-✅ Self-deprecating awareness humanizes your marketing efforts.
+✅ Self-deprecating humor humanizes your marketing efforts.

 ✅ The best marketing failures often become viral success stories.